Root polytopes, tropical types, and toric edge ideals: Further comments and questions

-A natural question is whether all polarizations of $\langle x_1, \dots, x_n \rangle^d$ are obtained in this way, but it is not hard to see that even for the case of $\langle x_1, x_2, x_3\rangle^3$ there exist polarizations that do not arise from tropical hyperplane arrangements.
 On the other hand, an axiomatic approach to triangulations of products of simplices (and more generally of root polytopes) was initiated by Galashin, Nenashev, and Postnikov in \cite{galashin2018trianguloids}.
 Here the notion of a \emph{trianguloid} is defined as an edge colored graph satisfying simple local axioms, and in \cite{galashin2018trianguloids} it is shown that trianguloids are in bijection with triangulations of root polytopes.
 One can check that requiring a subset of these axioms gives rise to a polarization of the underyling ideal.
 The connection between trianguloids and polarizations first appeared in the first author's thesis \cite{almousa2021combinatorial} and is further explored by the authors in a follow up paper \cite{ADSpolarizations}.